elastic/support-diagnostics/README.md

 It is run via a separate execution script, and can process any valid Elasticsearch cluster diagnostic archive produced by Support Diagnostics 6.4 or greater.
 It can also process a single file.
 It does not need to be run on the same host that produced the diagnostic.
 Or by the same version number that produced the archive as long as it is a supported version.
 Logstash diagnostics are not supported at this time, although you may process those using the single file by file functionality for each entry.

 It will go through each file line by line checking the content.
 If you are only concerned about IP addresses, you do not have to configure anything. **_The utility will automatically obfuscate all node id's node names, IPv4, IPv6 and MAC addresses._** It is important to note this because as it does this, it will generate a new random IP value and cache it to use every time it encounters that same IP later on.
 So that the same obfuscated value will be consistent across diagnostic files.
 This ensures that you can differentiate between occurrences of discrete nodes in the cluster.
-If you replace all the IP addresses with a global XXX.XXX.XXX.XXX mask you will lose the ability to see which node did what.
+If you replace all the IP addresses with a global `XXX.XXX.XXX.XXX` mask you will lose the ability to see which node did what.

 After it has checked for IP and MAC addresses it will use any configured tokens.
 If you include a configuration file of supplied string tokens, any occurrence of that token will be replaced with a generated replacement.
 As with IP's this will be consistent from file to file but not between runs.
 It supports explicit string literal replacement or regexes that match a broader set of criteria.
 An example configuration file (`scrub.yml`) is included in the root installation directory as an example for creating your own tokens.

 ### Running The Sanitizer

 - Start with a generated diagnostic archive from Support Diagnostics 6.4 or later and an installation of the latest diagnostic utility.
 - Add any tokens for text you wish to conceal to your config file.
-The utility will look for a file named `scrub.yml` located in the /config directory within the unzipped uutility dir.
-It must reside in this location.
+The utility will look for a file named `scrub.yml` located in the `/config` directory within the unzipped utility directory.
+It **must** reside in this location.
-- Run the utility, inputing the full absolute path the archive, directory, or single file you wish to process.
+- Run the `scrub` utility (`scrub.sh` or `scrub.bat`), providing the full absolute path for the archive, directory, or single file you wish to process.
 Options are described below.
 - The sanitization process will check for the number of processors on the host it is run on and create a worker per processor to distribute the load.
-If you wish to override this it can be done via the command line --workers option.
+If you wish to override this it can be done via the command line `--workers` option.
 - If you are processing a large cluster's diagnostic, this may take a while to run, and you may need to use the `DIAG_JAVA_OPTS` environment variable to increase the size of the Java heap if processing is extremely slow or you see OutOfMemoryExceptions.
 - You can bypass specified files from processing, remove specified files from the sanitized archive altogether, and include or exclude certain file types from sanitization on a token by token basis.
-See the scrub file for examples.
+See the `scrub` file for examples.
-- When running against a standard diagnostic package, it will re-archive the file with "scrubbed-" prepended to the name.
+- When running against a standard diagnostic package, it will re-archive the file with `scrubbed-` prepended to the name.
 Single files and directories will be enclosed within a new archive .

 #### Sanitization Options